History of the RCMP Musical Ride

 Gifts to the Queen

 Queen Elizabeth II takes a keen interest in horses and is highly knowledgeable about them.
-As Honorary Commissioner of the RCMP, she has been presented with five horses as gifts from the Force:
+As Honorary Commissioner of the RCMP, we have presented Her Majesty with 8 horses as gifts.

 In the autumn of 1968, S/Sgt.
-Ralph Cave, the RCMP's riding master in Ottawa, suggested the RCMP present one of its horses as a gift to Queen Elizabeth II.
-On April 28, 1969, the RCMP presented her with the gift of Burmese, a Musical Ride service horse.
+Ralph Cave, the RCMP's riding master in Ottawa, suggested we present one of our horses as a gift to Queen Elizabeth II.
+On April 28, 1969, we presented her with the gift of Burmese, a Musical Ride service horse.

 Burmese became one of Her Majesty's favourite horses.
 She rode Burmese at the annual Trooping of the Colour, an impressive display of military pageantry to mark her birthday, for 18 years.
 Burmese passed away in 1990.
 The Queen has not ridden a horse at that event since 1987.

-Queen Elizabeth II was presented with another police service horse during the RCMP's centennial celebrations in 1973.
-This time, the Queen chose Jerry, a three-year-old black gelding, out of a group of five horses during her visit to the RCMP stables in Ottawa on August 2, 1973.
+We presented Queen Elizabeth II with another police service horse during our centennial celebrations in 1973.
+This time, the Queen chose Jerry, a 3-year-old black gelding, out of a group of 5 horses during her visit to the RCMP stables in Ottawa on August 2, 1973.

-Queen Elizabeth II wanted this horse to have the same training Burmese had received as a part of the RCMP; he remained in Canada until 1977 to complete his training as a saddle horse and for use in the RCMP Musical Ride.
+Queen Elizabeth II wanted this horse to have the same training Burmese had received as a part of the Musical Ride.
+Jerry stayed in Canada until 1977 to complete his training as a saddle horse and for use in the RCMP Musical Ride.

-Jerry's name was changed to Centenial (with one "n") when the horse was presented to Her Majesty at Windsor Castle on May 15, 1977.
-Centenial was then turned over to the Mounted Division of the London Metropolitan Police for crowd-orientation training.
+When we presented the horse to Her Majesty at Windsor Castle on May 15, 1977, Jerry's name changed to Centenial (with one "n").
+Centenial went to the Mounted Division of the London Metropolitan Police for crowd-orientation training.

-On October 27, 1998 the RCMP presented Queen Elizabeth II with the gift of James, an RCMP service horse, as a part of the Force's 125th anniversary celebrations.
+On October 27, 1998 we presented Queen Elizabeth II with the gift of James, an RCMP service horse and trained Musical Ride horse.
+This was part of our 125th anniversary celebrations.

-The RCMP presented Queen Elizabeth II with the gift of George, an RCMP service horse, during the Royal Windsor Horse Show at Windsor Castle on May 16, 2009.
-This was to mark the 40th anniversary of the RCMP presenting Burmese to the Queen.
-During the presentation, Canadian actor Leslie Nielsen, whose father had been a member of the RCMP, narrated a two-minute video on the RCMP.
+We presented Her Majesty with the gift of George, an RCMP service horse, during the Royal Windsor Horse Show at Windsor Castle on May 16, 2009.
+This was to mark the 40th anniversary of our presenting Burmese to The Queen.
+During the presentation, Canadian actor Leslie Nielsen, whose father was a member of the RCMP, narrated a 2-minute video on the RCMP.

 Sir John (2016)

-In honour of Queen Elizabeth II's 90th birthday, Commissioner Bob Paulson presented her with Sir John, an eight-year-old gelding on May 12.
-As part of the birthday festivities, the Music Ride also performed nightly at the Royal Windsor Horse Show at Windsor Castle from May 12 to 16.
+In honour of Queen Elizabeth II's 90th birthday, Commissioner Bob Paulson presented her with Sir John, an 8-year-old gelding on May 12, 2016.
+We presented the gift to The Queen in front of Windsor Castle during the Royal Windsor Horse Show.
+As part of the event and birthday festivities, the Musical Ride also performed nightly at Windsor Castle from May 12 to 16.